 Familiarize yourself with the Harper College campus.
-Take a campus tour, led by a current Harper student, Wednesdays at 11:15 am, Thursdays at 3:30 pm or Saturdays at 10:30 am.
+Take a campus tour, led by a current Harper student, Wednesdays at 11:15 am or Thursdays at 3:30 pm.
 Tours leave from Admissions, C101.
 Call extension 6707 to reserve a space.